2019 TCR Japan Touring Car Series

 The 2019 TCR Japan Touring Car Series season was the first season of the TCR Japan Touring Car Series.
 The series supported the 2019 Super Formula Championship.

 Teams and drivers

-Yokohama is set to be the official tyre supplier.
+Yokohama was the official tyre supplier.

 Race calendar and results

 The calendar was announced on 27 October 2018 with 5 confirmed dates with all rounds held in Japan and supporting the Super Formula Championship.